Bethel Park High School: Old campus

-Buildings 2, 3, and 4 each featured a courtyard in the center of each building.
-The building 2 courtyard featured trees and flower gardens.
-The building 3 courtyard had a circle of bricks.
-The building 4 courtyard featured a fountain with a pond, benches, and flower gardens.
+Buildings 2, 3, and 4 each featured a courtyard in the center.
+The courtyard of Building 2 featured trees and flower gardens.
+The courtyard of Building 3 had a circle of bricks.
+The courtyard of Building 4 featured a fountain with a pond, benches, and flower gardens.
 Some teachers held classes in the courtyards when the weather was nice.

 New school

-In 2009 plans were made to build a new single-building school.
-In 2010 ground was broken in the area just south of the campus that had previously served as a parking lot and practice fields for the school.
-The new building was completed in mid-2011 and students were officially moved in during January 2012.
-The old campus was then promptly demolished, this area now serves as parking and practice fields.
+In 2009, plans were made to build a new single-building school.
+In 2010, the ground was broken in an area just south of the campus that had previously served as a parking lot and practice field for the school.
+The new building was completed in mid-2011, and students were moved in during January 2012.
+The old campus was then promptly demolished, and this area now serves as a parking and practice field.

 The new building consists of an academic wing, a music wing, a cafeteria, an auditorium, and a gymnasium.
-There are smaller exercise rooms surrounding the gymnasium, along with an 8-lane pool with two diving boards on the bottom level.
+There are smaller exercise rooms surrounding the gymnasium and an 8-lane pool with two diving boards on the bottom level.
 A Large Group Instruction room allows for large presentations and meetings.
-The courtyard in the center of the U-shaped high school has a large grass field as well as a recently installed pond.
+The courtyard in the center of the U-shaped high school has a large grass field and a recently installed pond.
 The pond was created during the 2014–2015 school year primarily by the school's theater teacher and the Drama Club.
 However, many other clubs and organizations contributed to the project, including but not limited to PACS, SGA, and even the football team.
-The pond contains many different plants and wildlife, including a few box turtles.
+The pond contains many plants and wildlife, including a few box turtles.
 A time capsule, set to be open in February 2062, is also buried in the courtyard.

 History

-In 1886 when the school district was formed, Bethel was a township, so the name of the school district was the Bethel Township School District.
+When the school district was formed in 1886, Bethel was a township, so the name of the school district was the Bethel Township School District.

 Bethel Park High School was originally called Bethel Township High School.
-The first high school held two classrooms and an auditorium; and employed four teachers.
-It was constructed in 1905 at the corner of South Park Road and Park Avenue for $6,400 and still stands today and is being restored by the Bethel Park Historical Society.
-The first graduating class of 15 students, five males and ten females, graduated in 1909.
+The first high school held two classrooms and an auditorium; it employed four teachers.
+It was constructed in 1905 at the corner of South Park Road and Park Avenue for $6,400 and still stands today.
+The Bethel Park Historical Society is restoring it.
+The first class of 15 students, five males and ten females, graduated in 1909.

 In 1914, the high school changed to a four-year program.
-Around 1920 extracurricular activities began.
+Around 1920, extracurricular activities began.
 A 10-room grade school was constructed in 1927 next door to the high school on Park Avenue (the current site of the Bethel Park Community Center).
-The enrollment at the high school level outgrew the original building and the high school students switched schools with the younger students in 1934.
+The enrollment at the high school level outgrew the original building, and the high school students switched schools to the younger ones in 1934.